Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed PHY Calibration for Realizing the Trained SF Channel

 where the first two constraints ensure that exactly one candidate is selected from the feasible set $\Omega_k$ for the $k$-th user.
 The third constraint corresponds to the total channel-use constraint in \eqref{eq:P6_const_MU}.
 We note that problem ${\bf P6}^\prime$ is a conventional multiple-choice knapsack problem.
-As this problem has been extensively analyzed in terms of optimality conditions, computational complexity, and heuristic design, the algorithmic details are omitted for brevity \cite{MCKP_book}.
+This is a well-studied combinatorial optimization problem, and many efficient solvers have been developed \cite{MCKP_book}.
+From a computational complexity perspective, the worst-case approach is exhaustive search, which evaluates all combinations across the candidate sets for each user.
+In practice, however, the number of candidate SF channels and modulation levels per user is small, resulting in moderate computational cost.

 In the proposed PHY calibration for multi-user digital SC, the optimal SF channel index and modulation level $(u_k^\star, m_k^\star)$ are first determined at the BS by solving ${\bf P6}^\prime$.
 The BS then transmits $(u_k^\star, m_k^\star)$ and $\frac{|h_k|^2}{\sigma^2}$ to each user.
 Upon receiving them, each user computes the optimal transmit power as $\bar{p}_{t,k}^\star=\frac{\gamma_{t,k}^{(u_k^\star,m_k^\star)}\sigma^2}{|h_k|^2}$, which can also be computed at the BS.
 Therefore, only a small amount of information needs to be exchanged.